wur-bioinformatics/introduction-to-bioinformatics/week3.md

 Following the character-based tree building approach does usually not result in just one best tree, but rather a set of trees that all score best under the optimality criterion applied.
 In such case a consensus tree will have to be calculated to efficiently communicate the outcome of the analysis.
-In Fig 4.1 three trees are shown, along with their so-called *strict* consensus and *50% majority-rule* consensus trees which are explained below.
+In {numref}`w3f4.1` three trees are shown, along with their so-called *strict* consensus and *50% majority-rule* consensus trees which are explained below.
 Congruence among trees means that the same nodes (and hence clades) can be found in each tree.
 There may be differences, but these do not contradict the other tree topologies.
 Trees 1, 2 and 3 are incongruent (i.e. they contain clades that contradict those in the other trees), therefore it is important to apply the right consensus approach in order to visualise the differences between the trees.